-A student stole $12K from USU clubs, Newtown Police are investigating — what happens now? - Honi Soit
+A student allegedly stole $12K from USU clubs, Newtown Police are investigating — what happens now? - Honi Soit

 Do you know more about instances where society executives have misused money?
 Let us know through the anonymous tipline.
 Encrypted channels are available.

-It has been alleged that the student in question is 2019 USU Board candidate Christina (Tina) Lee.
+Sources on the USU Board have alleged that the student in question is 2019 USU Board candidate Christina (Tina) Lee.

 Though many students were first introduced to Lee during her “Goodness me!
 It’s Tina Lee!” board campaign this year, her presence within the USU clubs and societies program spans several years.
 At the time of her campaign, she had been on the executive of nine clubs and societies.